great-expectations/great_expectations/docs/integrations/integration_datahub.md

 You should be able to see the dataset in DataHub UI.

 #### 2. Update GE Checkpoint Configurations
-Add `DataHubValidationAction` in action_list of your Great Expectations Checkpoint.
-For more details on setting action_list, see [Checkpoints and Actions](https://docs.greatexpectations.io/docs/reference/checkpoints_and_actions/)
+Add `DataHubValidationAction` in `action_list` of your Great Expectations Checkpoint.
+For more details on setting action_list, see [the configuration section of the GE Actions reference entry](https://docs.greatexpectations.io/docs/terms/action#configuration)
 ```yml
 action_list:
   - name: datahub_action